mikedory/fabfiles/README.md

 Installation
 ------------

+First off, you want the source, right?
+If you didn't already clone this repo, you can easily drop it off in your local dir like so:

+    curl -L 'https://github.com/mikedory/fabfiles/tarball/master' | tar zx && mv mikedory-fabfiles-* fabfiles

-Because it's *always* a handy way to avoid conflicts, [virtualenv](http://www.virtualenv.org/) is recommended:
+Because it's *always* a handy way to avoid conflicts, [virtualenv](http://www.virtualenv.org/) is recommended for managing dependencies and Python versions:

     pip install virtualenv

-Then set up a virtualenv for the app, and activate it:
+Then set up a virtualenv for the app, and activate it (you can turn it off later by running `deactivate`):

     virtualenv venv --distribute && source ./venv/bin/activate
-    # run "deactivate" to turn it off

 Then to get the dependencies for this application, install the remaining requirements via Pip:

     pip install -r requirements.txt

+Make a `local_settings.sample.py` called `local_settings.py`, and edit the environment variables accordingly:

+    cp config/local_settings.sample.py config/local_settings.py

+That it!
+You're all set to deploy things!

 Use